photron/msys_setup/readme.txt

-- you can now start virt-manager from the MSYS shell. as it can't store it's configuration in a persistent way currently (due to the lack of a proper gconf implementation), you'll need to specifiy the connection URI on every start like this:
+- you can now start virt-manager from the MSYS shell. as it can't store it's configuration in a persistent way currently (due to the lack of a proper gconf implementation), you'll need to specify the connection URI on every start like this:

   virt-manager --no-dbus --no-fork --connect qemu://<remote>/system